 Quiet reflection and meditation

 The energy of winter naturally asks you to be still and turn inward.
 This is an ideal time to sit still, read an inspiring book, contemplate and just enjoy being in the present moment.
 A meditation practice helps to cultivate this and supports the reflective nature of Water energy.
+A walk in nature is an ideal opportunity to balance movement with internal reflection.

 Keep the Kidneys warm

 The kidneys are located in your lower back, just below the back ribs, both sides.
 Rub this area vigorously to generate warmth and move stagnant energy.
 Traditionally a Hara warmer was worn under clothes to protect the Kidneys.
 Wrapping the lower back and waist with a scarf under the clothes does the same job.
 Lean back into a hot water bottle when sitting for prolonged periods of time.
-Ginger Compress is a traditional home remedy to harness the warming, energising nature of ginger and nourish the Kidneys directly (description shared courtesy of ShinTai International)
+Ginger Compress is a traditional home remedy to harness the warming, energising nature of ginger and nourish the Kidneys directly ( shared courtesy of ShinTai International)

 Kidney nourishing foods and fluids